plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.4.2 Facilitation & Process

-Unless a Policy says otherwise, anyone facilitating a Tactical Meeting must use the following process:
+Unless a Politique says otherwise, anyone facilitating a Tactical Meeting must use the following process:

 - **(a) Check-in Round:** Each participant in turn shares their current state, or offers another opening comment for the meeting.
 Responses are not allowed.
 - **(b) Checklist Review:** Each participant verifies completion of any recurring actions that they are regularly reporting on for their Rôles in the meeting.